Lewisham West and Penge

+The seat was abolished for the 2024 general election and replaced by parts of three other constituencies.

 Constituency profile

-The seat comprises the south-western portion of Lewisham borough with the northwestern tip of Bromley borough.
-At the heart of the seat is Sydenham, with most of Forest Hill in the north.
+The seat comprised the south-western portion of Lewisham borough with the northwestern tip of Bromley borough.
+At the heart of the seat was Sydenham, with most of Forest Hill in the north.
 Its ambit also includes some of the Crystal Palace and Sydenham Hill (the park and site of the palace itself is on the intersection of five boroughs) and the nearby areas of Anerley and Penge.
 The parts of Beckenham around Clock House and Kent House railway stations are also included.
 The Guardian summarised it in 2010 as "suburban south-east London, with a large Afro-Caribbean population."